Biophysical-Fluorescence-Laboratory/Imaging_FCS_1_52/README.md

 If you want to compile the program yourself:
 You will then need Imaging_FCS_1_52.java : This is the Java code from which the .jar file was produced.
 You can open it in FIJI and compile it yourself.
-For manual compilation of GpufitImFCS.java and the CUDA code, agpufitjni.cu , please refer to section 1.3.3 in the Imaging FCS_1_52 Manual
+For manual compilation of GpufitImFCS.java and the CUDA code, agpufitjni.cu , please refer to section 1.3.3 in the Imaging FCS_1_52 Manual (ImFCS documentation 1_52.pdf)
 1. PC: If you want to compile the program on a PC in ImageJ, you need to install a JDK (e.g. I used Jave SE - jdk1.8.0_102).
 For details see http://forum.imagej.net/t/no-javac-jar-found/2340 and http://stackoverflow.com/questions/18455732/play-framework-cant-find-javac .
 2. Mac: If you would to compile the program yourself you need to install a Java IDE, i.e. an Integrative Development Environment.
 Netbeans, for instance, is free and worked fine for us.
 But there are other free IDEs, e.g. Eclipse, JSource, IntelliJ IDEA etc. OR drag and drop Imaging_FCS_1_52.java onto FIJI control panel and make sure gpufitImFCS.jar is in "jars" folder of FIJI.
 Note that manual compilation of GpufitImFCS.java requires Mac OS with supported NVIDIA graphic cards.
 We recommend manual compilation of GpufitImFCS.java through Windows or Linux.